Rouslan/NTracer/README.rst

 Windows
 ..........................................

+To compile with the default windows compiler (Microsoft Visual C++), you need at least the 2019 version.
+However, the 2019 version (the latest version at the time of this writing) produces a significantly slower binary.
+To compile with MSVC anyway, follow the steps described in "Unix-like systems" above.

+The recommended way to compile is with
+`MinGW-w64 <https://sourceforge.net/projects/mingw-w64>`_ (MinGW32 lacks the
-At the time of this writing, the default windows compiler (Microsoft Visual C++) doesn't support enough C++11 features to build this package and MinGW lacks the C++ thread library.
-Instead, `MinGW-w64 <http://mingw-w64.sourceforge.net>`_ can be used (despite the name, it doesn't require a 64-bit version of Windows).
+needed C++ thread library).
+Despite the name, it doesn't require a 64-bit version of Windows.
+It doesn't matter how Python itself was compiled.

 To build with MinGW-w64, execute the following commands in the package source directory (where setup.py is located):